THE BREXIT TRIPTYCH:

-2017 - the exit process is triggered
+2017 - exit process triggered

 In 2017, as a response to Britain's vote to leave the European Union, Hugh and Steve (both men) created a new singing ritual for Soprano voices, Alto voices, Tenor voices, Bass voices, glockenspiel, amplified guitar, violin, triangle, vocoder, one video feed, four umbrellas, printouts of every British prime minister from Heath to May and a paper shredder.

-2018 - the negotiation process has begun
+2018 - negotiation

-2019 - brexit means brexit
+2019 - TRANSITION?

 Glad Friday, 29th March

 The Choral Engineers ended their 4-year nymph stage during a final ritual at the Lucky 7 Club in Paignton.